 How we work with the EU

-Our Minister and Minister of State for Foreign Affairs and Trade formally engage with other EU Foreign and Development Ministers, for example at the EU Foreign Affairs Council.
-We seek to influence EU polices through our participation in the following working parties where development policy and practice on key development priorities are addressed:
+Our Minister and Minister of State for Foreign Affairs formally engage with other EU Foreign and Development Ministers, for example at the EU Foreign Affairs Council.
+We seek to influence EU polices through our participation in the following working parties in Brussels where development policy and practice on key development priorities are addressed:

 - The Development Working Party (CODEV) deals with general aspects of development co-operation such as international commitments, aid effectiveness and policy coherence.
 It covers a variety of topics, including gender equality and reproductive health and crosscutting issues such as trade and development and environment